 Mindful eating refers to conscious awareness through all of your senses while eating.
 Take notice to the taste, texture, aroma, and sound while you eat.
 The purpose of mindful eating is to pay attention to the entire experience and savor the moment.
-Although the intention is not to count calories or lose weight, those that practice mindful eating are likely to lose weight.
+Although the intention is not to only count calories at home or work for weight loss, those that practice mindful eating are likely to lose weight.

 The practice of mindfulness allows individuals to appreciate the process of eating without being concerned about restricting intake.
 This practice can help you eat slowly, feel more satisfied, and ultimately avoid overeating.
 If you adopt mindful eating as a long-term lifestyle change, it can be a powerful tool to help you lose weight and keep it off.

 Everyone needs a little indulgence sometimes.
 Being regimented 24/7 with your weight loss plan may not be realistic.
 Sometimes, one bad night of overindulgence and guilt will lead to someone giving up entirely on their weight loss journey.